bikeshedder/tusker/README.md

 ### Is it possible to diff the schema and/or migrations against an existing database?

 Yes.
 This feature has been added in 0.2.
-You can pass a `--source` and `--target` option to the `tusker diff` command.
+You can pass a `from` and `to` argument to the `tusker diff` command.
 Check the output of `tusker diff --help` for more details.

 ### Tusker printed an error and left the temporary databases behind.
 How can I remove them?